AshleyF/Forthkit/hardware/register/readme.md

 - Bootstrap process documentation

 The book.md in the repository root contains the complete tutorial for building from this minimal VM up to a full Forth system with graphics capabilities.

+# Bugs

+- Seem to need to press Enter before interacting
+- Forth-based machine doesn't echo as keys entered and doesn't allow editing